theonjs/theon/README.md

 ## Features

 - Simple, fluent and declarative API
-- Modular pluggable design with poweful composition capabilities
+- Modular pluggable design with powerful composition capabilities
 - Hierarchical middleware layer (inspired in [connect](https://github.com/senchalabs/connect) middleware)
 - Nested configurations with powerful inheritance (based on radix tree data structure)
-- Domain specific and fluent API generation (inspired by [superagent](https://github.com/visionmedia/superagent))
+- Domain-specific and fluent API generation (inspired by [superagent](https://github.com/visionmedia/superagent))
 - Observable hooks at any phase of the HTTP flow live cycle.
 - Domain-specific API definition with built-in decorators support.
-- Perfectly fitted to be used with behavior-driven patterns based on observables.
+- Perfectly fitted to be used with behaviour-driven patterns based on observables.
 - Request/response interceptors
 - Request/response validators
 - Bind bodies to custom models easily